 Radiation Therapy is a common treatment for pets with a cancer diagnosis.
 The use of high dosses of targeted radiation damages the DNA of cancer cells which can stop replication of the cells and effectively kill them.
 Radiation therapy is also used to provide pain relief and improve the quality of life of pets with cancer.

-How does Your Pet Recieve Radiation Therapy?
+How does Your Pet Receive Radiation Therapy?

-To ensure the comfort of the pet, and precision of the radiation therapy, it is typically administered while patient is under general anesthesia.
+To ensure the comfort of the pet, and precision of the radiation therapy, it is typically administered while the patient is under general anesthesia.
 Since radiation can kill healthy cells as well as tumors, the pet must be absolutely still.
 Our team is highly experienced and will ensure your pet is calm and comfortable before, during and after their treatment.
 Although most pets may require multiple treatments, each radiation treatment is delivered using a quick, targeted beam of radiation to the affected tissues to minimize the time for your pet under anesthesia.

 To ensure we are treating the exact area of the cancerous cells, many pets will undergo a CT scan prior to treatment.
-This allows us to examine devise a unique treatment plan based on the specific condition of each animal.
+This allows us to devise a unique treatment plan based on the specific condition of each animal.